Table of Contents

-- To use the test menu, open Android Accessibility
+- To use the test menu, available Android Accessibility.

 Download Android Accessibility Suite APK for Android

 Hi guys!
-I’m just getting my feet wet with this web blog thing, so please don’t hate me for Android Accessibility Suite APK’s bad formatting or ugliness I might have accidentally committed in this post.
+I’m just getting wet with this web blog thing, so please don’t hate me for Android Accessibility Suite APK’s bad formatting or ugliness I might have accidentally committed in this post.
 Hopefully, that wasn’t the case.
-Either way, if you notice anything weird, feel free to point it out and I’ll do my best to make corrections.
+Either way, if you notice anything weird, feel free to point it out, and I’ll do my best to make corrections.

 Step 1: Getting Android Accessibility Suite APK Download

-I’m going to assume that you already have your hands on an Android (or iOS) device.
-If this is not the case, then go ahead and pick up either of them and come back here once you’re ready.
+I assume you already have your hands on an Android (or iOS) device.
+If this is not the case, go ahead and pick up either of them and return once you’re ready.
 I’ll wait.
-Just kidding, we don’t have all day!
+Just kidding, we don’t have it all day!
 Geez.

 Step 2: Setting up Android Accessibility Suite APK Download

-Now that you’ve got your new device, go ahead and open Settings.
+Now that you’ve got your new device, open Settings.
 That’s the gear symbol located in the upper-right corner of your screen.
 From there, choose Language & input.
-The first time you do this, it’ll be at Settings > Languages & inputs.
+The first time you do this will be at Settings > Languages & inputs.

 Step 3: Activating Accessibility Suite APK for Android

 This will open the Language & input menu.
 Scroll down until you see TalkBack, then tap on it.
 Now, choose E to enable.
 If . that option isn’t available to you (it should be), then look for something else with “TalkBack” in its name.
 There is usually more than one “TalkBack” option to choose from, but the E enables If one is the one that allows TalkBack.